 The Overland Track: 6 Days

 Doing the guided Tasmanian Walking Co. walk goes like this.
 You fly into Launceston and spend the night here.
-There are a few great eateries to check out – The Black Cow and XX.
+There are a few great eateries to check out – The Black Cow is great.
 A bus collects you first thing and takes you out to Quamby Estate, a converted homestead (where you might like to book in for the night, saving the bus trip from Launceston in the morning).

 Tasmanian Walking Co.set you up with all gear – pack, waterproof gear, lunch for the first day, park pass etc. They are a super organised lot and send you lists of things to bring from home.
 You won’t have to use your brain much at all on the walk.
 The two guides who accompany you pretty much take care of everything…even the gags.
 As a side note, I’ve rarely met better, more passionate humans than Lauren and Conor who led our guides.
 They adore Tasmania.
 This definitely added a layer of richness to the trip.